sampoder/sampoder/README.md

   <a href="https://scrapbook.hackclub.com/sampoder">Scrapbook</a>
 </p>

-I'm from 🇦🇺 Australia but live in 🇸🇬 Singapore.
+I'm from 🇦🇺 Australia but live in the 🇺🇸 US.
 I enjoy making things!
 I open source everything I make here on GitHub.
 You can 📫 email me at [hi@sampoder.com](mailto:hi@sampoder.com).
 Also, my pronouns are `he/him/his`.